OpenGPTX/spark-history-server/README.md

 The reason for building a new Dockerimage is to grant spark accordingly.

-- We can reuse the spark base image from https://github.com/OpenGPTX/docker-images/tree/main/spark/base
+- We can reuse the spark base image from our [pipeline](https://github.com/OpenGPTX/docker-images/tree/main/spark/base)
 - `public.ecr.aws/atcommons/spark/python:14469` is a spark version 3.2.1
 - Adjust Dockerfile
 - Build Dockerimage: